theAfricanQuant/trade/README.rst

 trade
 -----
-**trade** is a framework for the creation of financial applications.
+**trade** is a framework for the creation of financial apps.

+**trade** implements a paradigm for financial apps where the operations themselves (called *occurrences*) are objects responsible for updating the state of an asset holder every time they occur.

+The asset holder state at a given timestamp may be loaded from a source (like a database) and then updated with a series of occurrences - raw operation data loaded as *occurrence* objects.
+This outputs a new state for the Holder.

 It uses the concept of *holders*, *subjects*, *occurrences* and *contexts*